 PLEASE NOTE – The information below is as accurate as possible at this point.
-We will update the info as we put the finishing touches on the series.
-Once we finalize all the info, we will also include a link at which you may purchase tickets.
+We will update the info as we put the finishing touches each lecture.
+Once we finalize the info, we will also include a link at which you may purchase tickets.

 Please check back periodically for complete information.

 Why the greatest photography project you will ever have is your own life.

 Photography conducted for art that features chance encounters and random incidents within public places.

 Lecture by George Disario

 Thursday, 5 April 2018 — 7:00-8:30 PM

 Chinatown – Boston, MA — © George Disario